amplience/dc-demostore-core/docs/DeepDive.md

 -   a category
 -   a product
--   a Designer (could be any product attribute)
+-   a designer (could be any product attribute)

 A specific UI Extension allows you to change the whole layout of the product detail page.
 There is a default product layout with delivery key `layout/default-pdp`.